Islay Whisky Distillery Tours

 - Website: Bruichladdich

-The tour takes you around the Victorian buildings where you’ll discover the process of making these spirits and just like all the other distilleries in this list you’ll get a history lesson and a wee tasting afterwards.
+The tour takes you around the Victorian buildings, where you’ll discover the process of making these spirits, and just like all the other distilleries on this list, you’ll get a history lesson and a whisky tasting session afterwards.

 Bunnahabhain Distillery Tour